kissgyorgy/cloudflare-dyndns/README.md

 The script you need to run is now called `cloudflare-dyndns` and the cache file also changed.
 You can delete the old cache manually, or you can leave it, it won't cause a problem.
+  The `--domains` option is now gone, because it made no sense (it only existed for reading from the envvar), but you can use the `CLOUDFLARE_DOMAINS` envvar the same as before.

 The Docker file entry point is changed, so if you pull the new image, everything will work as before.